LaQuandra S. Nesbitt

+LaQuandra S. Nesbitt is an American family physician who in 2022 joined the George Washington University School of Medicine & Health Sciences (SMHS) as the executive director of the Center for Population Health Sciences and Health Equity.
+Prior to this, Nesbitt was the Washington, D.C.
+Department of Health Director who was appointed by Mayor Muriel Bowser in 2015.
+Prior to her tenure in DC, Nesbitt was Director of the Louisville Metro Department of Public health and Wellness.

 Early life and education

-At the University of Michigan, Nesbitt earned her undergraduate degree in biochemistry before getting her medical degree from Wayne State University School of Medicine and a MPH with a concentration in Health Care Managment and Policy from the Harvard School of Public Health.
+At the University of Michigan, Nesbitt earned her undergraduate degree in biochemistry before getting her medical degree from Wayne State University School of Medicine and a MPH with a concentration in Health Care Management and Policy from the Harvard School of Public Health.